nlebeck/CouchPotato/README.md

 * `browser` element: sets the browser used to open websites.
 The `processName` child element contains the browser's process name, and the `path` child element contains the executable path of the browser.
 To change the browser used by CouchPotato, change these two child elements to the process name and executable path, respectively, of your browser of choice.
+See the description of the `processName` element in the section "Customizing the app menu" for more information on how to set that parameter.

 * `width` element: sets the width of the CouchPotato window in pixels.
 Change this number to change the window size (the height scales automatically with the width).